torproject/onionbalance/docs/tutorial.md

 can make onionbalance logging calmer by using the `-v warning` switch.

-The management server must be left running to publish new descriptors for your onion service: within minutes you should have a fully functional onionbalance setup.
+The management server must be left running to publish new descriptors for your Onion Service: within minutes you should have a fully functional onionbalance setup.

 You can also setup a [status_socket](socket.md) to monitor Onionbalance.